Where Is Parsifal?

-Where Is Parsifal? is a 1984 British comedy film directed by Henri Helman and starring Tony Curtis, Cassandra Domenica, Erik Estrada, Peter Lawford (in his final film role), Ron Moody, Donald Pleasence and Orson Welles.
+Where Is Parsifal? is a 1984 British comedy film directed by Henri Helman and starring Tony Curtis, Cassandra Domenica, Erik Estrada, Peter Lawford (in his final film role), Ron Moody, Donald Pleasence and Orson Welles. it was written by Berta Dominguez D.

-The film screened in the Un Certain Regard section at the 1984 Cannes Film Festival, before being released in the United Kingdom on 19 July 1985 by J. Arthur Rank Film Distributors (The Rank Organisation).

 Plot

-Parsifal Katzenellenbogen (Tony Curtis) is an eccentric hypochondriac who has invented a laser skywriter.
+Parsifal Katzenellenbogen is an eccentric hypochondriac who has invented a laser skywriter.
 Parsifal invites businessmen to his castle in the hopes of selling his invention.
-Potential buyers include gangster Henry Board II (Erik Estrada) accompanied by has-been movie star Montague Chippendale (Peter Lawford), Scotsman Mackintosh (Donald Pleasence), and gypsy Klingsor (Orson Welles).
+Potential buyers include gangster Henry Board II accompanied by has-been movie star Montague Chippendale, Scotsman Mackintosh, and gypsy Klingsor.